IshanaRaina/sql-labs/core-sql/section-1.md

 :bulb: Note that:

-Precision refers to the number of significant digits in a number.
+**Precision** refers to the number of significant digits in a number.
 > For example, the numbers 12.345 and 0.000012345 both have a precision of 5.

-Scale, on the other hand refers to the number of significant digits to the right of the decimal point, to and including the least significant digit.
+**Scale**, on the other hand refers to the number of significant digits to the right of the decimal point, to and including the least significant digit.
 > For example, 12.345 has a scale of 3 decimal places.

 Similarly, negative scale refers to the number of significant digits to the left of the decimal point, to but not including the least significant digit.